voschezang/coding-handbook/software-engineering.md

 - Develop a PoC, then evaluate whether it should be put into production, and only then continue with TDD on that specific feature.
 This means that there are no tests written for unused code.

 **Test Pyramid**
 Rely on unit-tests (checks) to verify that requirements or specifications are met.
 Decompose large integration tests.

+- UI should have unit-tests.
-Tests for interfaces can be generated automatically.
+- Tests for interfaces can be generated automatically.

 **Anti-pattern**
 Ice-cone: inverse testing pyramid.
 Too many integration and UI tests, which are slow, unmaintainable and too sensitive.

+## Software Quality

+Two types

+- External software quality; visible to users.
+    - Users are directly impacted by this.
+- Internal software quality; invisible to users.
+    - Users are indirectly impacted by this, through lead time..

 ## Types of Work